molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The second oddity is the special detection of functions.
 A function typically has the type Object, but `typeof` returns `'function'` instead of `'object'`.
 This exception turns out to be highly useful: `typeof` is the easiest way to detect a function.
 Unfortunately, there are no other exceptions for common object types.
 For arrays, dates and regular expressions, `typeof` still returns `'object'`.

 The third oddity is the distinction between ordinary, standard exotic and non-standard exotic objects.
-Let’s try to understand this distinction without going too much into detail.
+Let us try to understand this distinction without going too much into detail.

 An <dfn>ordinary object</dfn> comes with a default behavior that all objects share.
 An <dfn>exotic object</dfn> overrides and redefines the default behavior.
 Exotic objects are either <dfn>standard</dfn> (specified in ECMAScript) or <dfn>non-standard</dfn> (not specified in ECMAScript).
 For example, an array is a <dfn>standard exotic object</dfn>.